frangdelsolar/easyBroker/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+###### NOTES

+I would have liked to:

+- translate pagination
+- be more aware of responsiveness
+- placeholder for gallery when images are missing
+- proper toast for success and error messages, not browser's tool.
+- better design decisions (color, font-sizes, etc.)